pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/11_map.md

 ![Image of the image map module online](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/11_map_online.png)

 The Map module lets you add a map to your site.

+## Grid Version

 There is a [grid](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/4_General_Components/7_grids.html) variant of this module.

 ## Enabling / Disabling